jax-ml/jax/docs/export/shape_poly.md

 overload most integer operators, so you can use them as you'd use integer constants in most cases.
 See {ref}`computing-with-dimension-variables` for more details.

+You can use the type `jax.typing.DimSize` for the type of dimensions, which can be either integer constants or symbolic.

 Additionally, we provide the {func}`jax.export.symbolic_args_specs` that can be used to construct pytrees of `jax.ShapeDtypeStruct` objects based